kjellalmgren/pingservices/README.md

 The **--with-registry-auth** argument to docker is nescessary for docker to be able to instantiate each container somewhere in the cluster.
 See error section for more description from @thaJeztah.

+The **--no-resolve-images** argument to docker is nescessary for docker not to verify platform check, ut´s a bug at the moment.

 ![RPi-Cluster](images/cluster-cli-ping.png)

 If everything working as expcected we should see that **pingservices_web** is running as 4 services in our cluster.
 Feel free to elaborate with the .yaml file to scale up and down the service.
 One thing to consider is that it´s not much of a deal to start more containers per machine that you have cores.
 Of course there will be circumstances, but in general.